Yejashi/obsidianNotes/Research/LLVM/DWARF/DWARF General.md

 - Inside it:
     - A DIE for `main()` (a `DW_TAG_subprogram`)
     - A DIE for `bar()` (another `DW_TAG_subprogram`)

-- each function DIE will have:
+- Each function DIE will have:

     - `DW_AT_name = "main"`